Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_challenge.md

-# Mood Detection Challenge
+# Challenge: Mood Detection

-Amazing, Entertainment Bot!
-Your chatbot is fun!
-But the BEST chatbots understand how you FEEL!
-Can you make it detect moods and respond appropriately?

-## 🎯 Today's Mission
-Add mood detection to make your chatbot emotionally intelligent!
+Add mood detection to make your chatbot understand feelings!

-## 📚 Before You Start
-You know how to use `in` to check if text contains certain words.

-## Your Challenge!
+## What to Do
-1. Detect if the user is happy, sad, or excited
+1. Detect if user is happy, sad, or excited
 2. Respond with appropriate empathy
 3. Make your chatbot a good friend!